Stochastic Calculus for Pathwise Observables of Markov-Jump Processes: Unification of Diffusion and Jump Dynamics: Summary of Main Results

 Contrary to the CTUR, the transport bound cannot be saturated in general.
 We provide a counterexample to illustrate how an attempt to saturate Eq.~\eqref{eq:Summaryoptimal_c} in general fails.

 The last family of thermodynamic bounds we prove are thermodynamic bounds on observable correlations (or, in short, ``correlation bounds'') as a generalization of the bounds in Ref.~\cite{BoundsCorrelationTimes}.
-It involves correlations of time-independent observables $V_\tau \equiv V(x_\tau) = \sum_k \delta_{k, x_\tau}V_k$ and $ z_\tau \equiv z(x_\tau)=\sum_k \delta_{k, x_\tau}z_k$ and their time-average along a trajectory, e.g., $\overline{V}_t = t^{-1}\int_0^tV_\tau\rmd\tau$, resulting in a lower bound of the integrated entropy production rate $\Dot{S}_\mathrm{tot}(\tau)$ weighted by a ``pseudo variance'' $\mathrm{pvar}_\mathrm{ps}^F(z_\tau) = \sum_{x,y}p_{xy}^\mathrm{ps}(\tau)(z_x+z_y - 2F(\tau))$ \cite{DieballCorrelationBound} \begin{widetext}
+It involves correlations of time-independent observables $V_\tau \equiv V(x_\tau) = \sum_k \delta_{x_\tau k}V_k$ and $ z_\tau \equiv z(x_\tau)=\sum_k \delta_{x_\tau k}z_k$ and their time-average along a trajectory, e.g., $\overline{V}_t = t^{-1}\int_0^tV_\tau\rmd\tau$, resulting in a lower bound of the integrated entropy production rate $\Dot{S}_\mathrm{tot}(\tau)$ weighted by a ``pseudo variance'' $\mathrm{pvar}_\mathrm{ps}^F(z_\tau) = \sum_{x,y}p_{xy}^\mathrm{ps}(\tau)(z_x+z_y - 2F(\tau))^{2}$ \cite{DieballCorrelationBound} \begin{widetext}

 \end{widetext} where $F(\tau)$ may be any time-(in)dependent function.
-The tilted two-point probability $p_{xy}^\mathrm{ps}(\tau)$ requires knowledge about transition rates, hence the pseudo variance is \emph{not} operationally accessible.
+The tilted two-point probability, where $Z_{xy}(s)=[r_{xy}p_x(\tau)-r_{yx}p_y(\tau)]/[r_{xy}p_x(\tau)+r_{yx}p_y(\tau)]$ and $\Sigma_\mathrm{ps}=\sum_{x,y}p_x(\tau)r_{xy}Z_{xy}(\tau)^2$, requires knowledge about transition rates, hence the pseudo variance is \emph{not} operationally accessible.
 However, it can be controlled by choosing bounded observables.
+From the expression Eq.~\eqref{SummaryTwoPointProb}, we can see that $p_{xy}^\mathrm{ps}(\tau)$ tilts the probability weight onto dissipating transitions.
+Hence, the pseudo-variance projects the observable onto dissipating transitions.
+Further, we emphasize that the pseudo-variance is a mathematical construct, which needs to be bounded further, hence the physical interpretation is not relevant.
 In NESS, Eq.~\eqref{eq:SummaryTransientCB} reads

 In Sec.~\ref{applications} we provide an example to showcase how the correlation bound can be applied to systems where both, the CTUR and transport bound, fail to infer a non-zero entropy production.